speedbot40/GettingAndCleaningWeek4/CodeBook.md

-A description of each column included in this summary dataset follows.
+## Columns included in this summary dataset:
 ======================================================================

 subject
-* identifier of subject perfoming the activity, ranged from 1 to 30
+* identifier of subject performing the activity, ranged from 1 to 30

 activity
 * activity performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)